PokemonAutomation/Microcontroller/README.md

 # Pokémon Automation - Microcontroller Programs

-This repo contains the microcontroller (native) based programs for Pokémon Automation.
+This repo contains the microcontroller-only programs (formerly known as "native programs") for Pokémon Automation.

 All Repos:
 - Microcontroller Programs (this repo)